 After correcting the SCF, there remains a residual gap with our series.
 There are several potential explanations.
-First, SCF estimates have a margin of error at the top due to limited sample size and imputations (Kennickell, 2009a).
-Second, there might be sampling errors in the SCF as wealthy families have low response rates-in the top SCF stratum, the response rate is around 12 percent (Kennickell, 2009a, 2015).
-The SCF has substantially improved its sampling design in 2001 by using more information on capital income reported on tax returns to create its high wealth sample target list (see Kennickell, 2001, 2015).
-Third, there might be non-sampling errors: some of the rich respondents who accept to participate might under-report their assets.
+First, SCF estimates have a margin of error at the top due to limited sample size and imputations (Kennickell 2009a).
+Second, there might be sampling errors in the SCF as wealthy families have low response rates-in the top SCF stratum, the response rate is around 12% (Kennickell 2009a, 2015).
+The SCF substantially improved its sampling design in 2001 by using more information on capital income reported on tax returns to create its high wealth sample target list (see Kennickell 1999, 2015).
+Third, there might be nonsampling errors: some of the rich respondents who agree to participate might under-report their assets.

 To investigate potential sampling and non-sampling errors, it is useful to compare the distribution of capital income in the tax data and in the SCF.
 It turns out that capital income inequality has grown much less in the SCF than in tax data.
-The bottom panel of Figure 10 compares the top 0.1% capital income share in the SCF to that in the full population, as computed from exhaustive tax data.
-In both cases, we use the same unit of observation (tax units), we rank tax units by the size of their capital income, and capital income is defined in the same way as the sum of dividends, taxable interest, capital gains, rents, business income and royalties reported on tax returns.
-Remember that SCF respondents are asked about the income reported on their prior-year tax return line by line, for example: "In total, what was your family's annual income from dividends in 2009, as reported on IRS form 1040 line number 9a?".
-As the bottom panel of Figure 10 shows, however, the top 0.1% capital income share
+Figure X Panel B compares the top 0.1% capital income share in the SCF to that in the full population, as computed from exhaustive tax data.
+In both cases, we use the same unit of observation (tax units), we rank tax units by the size of their capital income, and capital income is defined in the same way as the sum of dividends, taxable interest, capital gains, rents, business income, and royalties reported on tax returns.
+Remember that SCF respondents are asked about the income reported on their prior-year tax return

-$^{^{54}}$ See appendix Table C4b.
-In the SCF baseline estimate, the top 0.1% wealth share increases 2.6 points from 1989 (10.6%) to 2013 (13.2%).
+58. See Online appendix Table C4b.
+In the SCF baseline estimate, the top 0.1% wealth share increases 2.6 points from $1989\,(10.6\%)$ to $2013\,(13.2\%)$.
 The shift from households to tax units adds 0.6 point to the increase, the adjustment to the Financial Accounts totals .8 point, and accounting for the Forbes 400 an extra 1.1 point, so that the adjusted SCF top 0.1% wealth share grows 5.1 points in total.
-To move to the tax-unit level of observation in the SCF, we assume that for top fractile households with multiple tax units, all the household wealth belongs to the tax unit which includes the head of the household.
+To move to the tax-unit level of observation in the SCF, we assume that for top fractile households with multiple tax units, all the household wealth belongs to the tax unit, which includes the head of the household.
 To match Financial Accounts totals by asset class, we blow uniformly each wealth component for all individuals.